-Aluminum Extrusion Products are produced by a process by which heated aluminum alloy material is forced through a die with a specific cross-sectional profile.
-Aluminum extrusion parts are widely used construction, machineries, home appliance, etc.
+Aluminum extrusion products from Source International are produced by a process in which heated aluminum alloy material is forced through a die with a predesigned cross-sectional profile.
+Aluminum extrusion parts are widely used throughout construction, machinery, home appliances, and various other applications.

 - Solid (i.e. rod, beam)

 The aluminum extrusion process begins with the product design.
 The design of the product based on its intended use determines the production parameters.
 Questions regarding function, machinability, finishing, and use environment will lead to the choice of alloy.
 The function of the profile will determine the design of its form and, hence, the design of the die that shapes it.

 Our ISO 9001-certified facilities focus on the most advanced, state-of-the-art aluminum extrusion equipment, giving us the capability to deliver a diverse set of parts for a wide range of industries, including agriculture, automotive, industrial machines, HVAC, and many others.
 Common materials used at our factories are 6061 and 6063 alloy, among many others.

 Starting with your AutoCAD, IGES, PDF, or SolidWorks file, our expert team produces your custom parts with tight tolerances that always meet your specifications.
 Regardless of the complexity of your design, we’ll find the best way to meet your needs in a timely, cost-effective manner.

 Once we’ve developed the shape of the profile and selected the appropriate aluminum alloy, the next step is to produce an extrusion die.
 Once the extrusion die is prepared, the billet and extrusion tools are preheated to ready them for the extrusion process.

 Our aluminum extrusion process follows these key steps: